How to buy Binance Coin (BNB) – A Beginner’s Guide

 Ever since its ICO, Binance has shown meteoric growth.
 As a result, Binance Coin (BNB) – its token, appreciated in value as well.
 In this post I’ll give a brief overview of what BNB is and where you can buy it online.

 How to Buy Binance Coin Summary

 - Get a Binance coin wallet (Ledger, Coinomi).

-- Go to Binance and buy the coin with another crypto or credit card.
+- Buy BNB with another crypto or a credit card.

 - Withdraw your coins (or leave them on Binance if you plan on using them)

 For investment purposes only you can use eToro and skip all three steps.

 That’s how to buy Binance Coin in a nutshell.
 If you want a more detailed review of Binance Coin and how to buy it, keep on reading.
 Here’s what I’ll cover:

 On July 2017, Binance conducted an ICO in order to raise funds for its cryptocurrency exchange operation.
 The token issued as part of the ICO was called Binance Coin (BNB) and it was priced at $0.1 per 1 BNB.